 To download the assignment, click the name of the assignment .
 To preview the submission, click the View Feedback button .

 If the assignment supports annotated feedback, the Preview button will display as View Feedback.

 To open the document with Canvas DocViewer, click the View Feedback button .
 You can add comments directly to the submission through DocViewer .

 You can leave direct feedback on the assignment using DocViewer, but you cannot view any existing feedback submitted by another student or the instructor.

 Note: In anonymous peer reviews, you cannot leave comments in DocViewer.

-If the assignment has a rubric attached, you will also need to fill out the attached rubric for the peer review to be considered finished.
+If the assignment has a rubric attached, you are only required to complete the attached rubric for the peer review to be considered finished.
 To view the rubric, click the Show Rubric link and enter a score for each criterion in the Points column .
 Each rubric score will create the total points for the assignment .

 When you're finished, click the Save Comment button .
 You may need to refresh your browser to see that you've completed the required steps for the peer review.